 Benefits of Customer Segmentation

-To put it simply, there are more benefits of customer segmentation, but the main ones are that customer segmentation directly increases your CLV (Customer Lifetime Value) and your revenue.
+There are more benefits of customer segmentation, but the main ones are that customer segmentation directly increases your CLV (Customer Lifetime Value) and your revenue.
 Paying attention to customers segmentation:

-Customer segmentation means separating your entire customer base into smaller, easier to manage, customer segments.
+Customer segmentation means separating your entire customer base into smaller, easier-to-manage customer segments.